Ucommercenet/Ucommerce.Sitefinity.UI/README.md

 	* Comment line **74** `path: path.resolve(__dirname, './assets/build'),` - this will stop the output folder from the class library
 	* Uncomment line **73** `//path: path.resolve(__dirname, '../../uquantum/TelerikSitefinitySamplesQuantum/assets/build'),`  - this will output to the root of the UQuantum project.
 You can change the path form line 73 to match the location of the UQuantum proejct, so you can have constant save and refresh cycle, vs build and restart...
 4. Run `npm run dev`

+### Confirmation mail

+To use all the benefits of the confirmation email template the page where the widget is dropped must be based on Email Page Template